Classification of Crops Based on their Uses, Life Cycle and Morphology SS 1 – Agricultural Science

 PRESENTATION

-2. Display of a collection of crops seeds, fruits or leaves.
+1. display sample or chart showing collection of crops such as seeds, roots, fruits or leaves.

 CONCLUSION